Analyzing MP Materials (NYSE:MP) and Hudbay Minerals (NYSE:HBM)

-Hudbay Minerals (NYSE:HBM) and MP Materials (NYSE:MP) are both basic materials companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, earnings, valuation, profitability, risk and dividends.
+MP Materials (NYSE:MP) and Hudbay Minerals (NYSE:HBM) are both basic materials companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, dividends, valuation, earnings, profitability, risk and institutional ownership.

-66.9% of Hudbay Minerals shares are held by institutional investors.
-Comparatively, 62.9% of MP Materials shares are held by institutional investors.
-49.7% of MP Materials shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+62.9% of MP Materials shares are owned by institutional investors.
+Comparatively, 66.9% of Hudbay Minerals shares are owned by institutional investors.
+49.7% of MP Materials shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Hudbay Minerals and MP Materials’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares MP Materials and Hudbay Minerals’ top-line revenue, earnings per share and valuation.

 |Gross Revenue